Biomimetics: Inspiration from animals

 Structural coloration produces the rainbow colours of soap bubbles, butterfly wings and many beetle scales.
 Phase-separation has been used to fabricate ultra-white scattering membranes from polymethylmethacrylate, mimicking the beetle Cyphochilus.
 LED lights can be designed to mimic the patterns of scales on fireflies' abdomens, improving their efficiency.

 Morpho butterfly wings are structurally coloured to produce a vibrant blue that does not vary with angle.
 This effect can be mimicked by a variety of technologies.
 Lotus Cars claim to have developed a paint that mimics the Morpho butterfly's structural blue colour.
 In 2007, Qualcomm commercialised an interferometric modulator display technology, "Mirasol", using Morpho-like optical interference.
 In 2010, the dressmaker Donna Sgro made a dress from Teijin Fibers' Morphotex, an undyed fabric woven from structurally coloured fibres, mimicking the microstructure of Morpho butterfly wing scales.

 Canon Inc.'s SubWavelength structure Coating uses wedge-shaped structures the size of the wavelength of visible light.
 The wedge-shaped structures cause a continuously changing refractive index as light travels through the coating, significantly reducing lens flare.
 This imitates the structure of a moth's eye.
 Notable figures such as the Wright Brothers and Leonardo da Vinci attempted to replicate the flight observed in birds.
-In an effort to reduce aircraft noise researchers have looked to the leading edge of owl feathers, which have an array of small finlets or rachis adapted to disperse aerodynamic pressure and provide nearly silent flight to the bird.
+In an effort to reduce aircraft noise, researchers have looked to the leading edge of owl feathers, which have an array of small finlets or rachis adapted to disperse aerodynamic pressure and provide nearly silent flight to the bird.

 Agricultural systems

 Holistic planned grazing, using fencing and/or herders, seeks to restore grasslands by carefully planning movements of large herds of livestock to mimic the vast herds found in nature.
 The natural system being mimicked and used as a template is grazing animals concentrated by pack predators that must move on after eating, trampling, and manuring an area, and returning only after it has fully recovered.
-Developed by Allan Savory, who in turn was inspired by the work of André Voisin, this method of grazing holds tremendous potential in building soil, increasing biodiversity, reversing desertification, and mitigating global warming, similar to what occurred during the past 40 million years as the expansion of grass-grazer ecosystems built deep grassland soils, sequestering carbon and cooling the planet.

-Permaculture is a set of design principles centered around whole systems thinking, simulating or directly utilizing the patterns and resilient features observed in natural ecosystems.
-It uses these principles in a growing number of fields from regenerative agriculture, rewilding, community, and organizational design and development.
+Its founder Allan Savory and some others have claimed potential in building soil, increasing biodiversity, and reversing desertification.
+However, many researchers have disputed Savory's claim.
+Studies have often found that the method increases desertification instead of reducing it.

+Geolocation

+Biomimetics can also mean recreating how insects perceive and navigate.
+Many insects use skylight polarization patterns to estimate North and geolocate.
+An open-source project has been shown to simulate the measurement of polarization patterns to aid in developing geolocation systems that use them.
+The project claims potential future alternatives to traditional GPS systems like GNSS, especially in remote areas and may also be to assist in training neural networks to recognize polarization patterns.